-In 2021, tuition for full-time students at Springfield Technical Community College was $600 a year for in-state students and $5,808 a year for out-of-state students.
-On average, colleges raise tuition about 3 percent each year.
+In 2015, tuition for full-time students at Springfield Technical Community College was $750 a year for in-state students and $7,260 a year for out-of-state students.

-Springfield Technical Community College is a public, state institution, so it offers a reduced tuition rate of $600 for in-state students who attend full-time.
-For students who are not considered Massachusetts-residents, out-of-state tuition is $5,808 a year.
+Springfield Technical Community College is a public, state institution, which means it offers a reduced tuition rate of $750 for students who qualify as state residents and attend full-time.
+For non-Massachusetts residents, out-of-state tuition is $7,260 a year.

 Springfield Technical Community College has the same tuition for international students as for those from out of state.

-Springfield Technical Community College does not offer on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when looking at the actual cost of different schools
+Springfield Technical Community College does not provide on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when looking at the actual cost of different schools

 Tuition and fees may vary depending on program, course level, location, and more.